Each module has up to 60 minutes of optional homework for a maximum of four hours per class per week.

-For courses, camps, and labs simply send an email or call with the specific offering you are interested in.
-A PayPal invoice will be sent to that same email address.
-You can pay however you like -- including cash or check -- but payment must be made within 30 days of the invoice or 30 before the offering begins (whichever comes first) or it will be canceled automatically.
+An invoice will be sent to that same email address.
+You can pay however you like, online, cash, or check but payment must be made within 10 days of the invoice or your registration will be canceled.

-Meetups and reserve your spot.
-Donations and payment for is cash only.
+Meetups require an RSVP to reserve your spot.
+Donations and payment for these is cash only.

 I opted for a personal connection over any registration system.
 The fewer layers between me and you the better.

 No. We do lessons (private and semi-private), meetups, and events.
 This allows the maximum amount of flexibility for each student and his or her situation and other activities.
 Some will synchronize with their school semesters, some will cram 16 lessons into a vacation break, some will to two lessons per week.
 Everyone is different.

 Astute hiring managers will always assess your work experience regardless of any credential.
 They are searching for someone they can trust to do the job.
 Notable hiring organizations (such as Google and Facebook) actually look down on software engineers who list credentials over code.

 These days many hire directly from GitHub repo review without even looking at resumes.
 Two separate parents employed as recruiters have declared that very thing in class when they noticed we teach GitHub in Essentials .
 Yet no public or private school in the region teaches this important service.